 As almost all of the Group's assets and operations are in Turkey, the Group's business and results of operations are affected by general economic conditions in Turkey.
 Since the early 1980s, the Turkish economy has undergone a transformation from a highly protected and regulated system to a more open market system.
 The Turkish economy has experienced severe macro-economic imbalances, including significant current account deficits, and high levels of unemployment.
-Turkey might experience a further significant economic crisis in the future, which could have a material adverse effect on the Group's business, financial condition, results of operations and/or prospects.
+Turkey might experience a further significant economic crisis in the future, which might have a material adverse effect on the Group's business, financial condition, results of operations and/or prospects.

 Turkey's GDP growth in the mid-2000s was healthy until falling to 0.7% in 2008 in connection with the global financial crisis.
 Turkey's GDP contracted by 7.0% in the fourth quarter of 2008 and 4.8% in 2009 but, following the implementation of fiscal and monetary measures during 2009, began to recover in the fourth quarter of 2009 and has since continued to expand, albeit at lower levels in recent years (source: Turkstat).
-In October 2014, the government announced a three-year medium-term economic program from 2015 to 2017.
-Under this program, the government set growth targets of 4.0% for 2015 and 5.0% for each of 2016 and 2017, as well as a gradual decrease in the net public debt to GDP ratio, according to the Ministry of Development.
-There can be no assurance that these targets will be reached, that the Turkish government will continue to implement its current and proposed economic and fiscal policies successfully or that the economic growth achieved in recent years will continue considering external and internal circumstances, including the Central Bank's efforts to curtail inflation, the current account deficit and macroeconomic and political factors, such as changes in oil price rises and uncertainty related with conflicts in Iraq and Syria (See "Risks Related with Turkey - Terrorism and Conflicts").
+In January 2016, the government announced a three year medium-term economic program from 2016 to 2018.
+Under this program, the government set growth targets of 4.5% for 2016 and 5.0% for each of 2017 and 2018, as well as a gradual decrease in the net public debt to GDP ratio, according to the Ministry of Development.
+There can be no assurance that these targets will be reached, that the Turkish government will implement its current and proposed economic and fiscal policies successfully or that the economic growth achieved in recent years will continue considering external and internal circumstances, including the Central Bank's efforts to curtail inflation, the current account deficit and macroeconomic and political factors, such as changes in oil price rises and uncertainty related with conflicts in Iraq and Syria (see "- Terrorism and Conflicts").
 Any of these developments might cause Turkey's economy to experience macro-economic imbalances, which might impair the Group's business strategies and/or have a material adverse effect on the Group's business, financial condition, results of operations and/or prospects.
-For more details on recent developments in Turkey's economy, see "Risks

-Related to the Group's Business - Global Financial Crisis and Eurozone Crisis" above and the discussion of increases in interest rates discussed in "- High Current Account Deficit" below.
+For more details on recent developments in Turkey's economy, see "Risks Related to the Group's Business - Global Financial Crisis and Eurozone Crisis" above and the discussion of increases in interest rates discussed in "- High Current Account Deficit" below.

-Turkey's economy is vulnerable to external shocks, including the current global economic crisis.
-Although Turkey's growth dynamics are to some extent dependent upon domestic demand, Turkey is also dependent upon trade with Europe and a significant decline in the economic growth of any of Turkey's major trading partners, such as the EU, could have an adverse impact on Turkey's balance of trade and adversely affect Turkey's economic growth.
-Turkey has diversified its export markets in recent years, but the EU remains Turkey's largest export market.
-A decline in demand for imports from the EU could have a material adverse effect on Turkish exports and Turkey's economic growth.
+Turkey's economy is vulnerable to external shocks, such as the recent global economic crisis.
+Although Turkey's growth dynamics are to some extent dependent upon domestic demand, Turkey is also dependent upon foreign trade.
+Thus, a significant decline in the economic growth of any of Turkey's major trading partners, such as the EU, could have an adverse impact on Turkey's balance of trade and adversely affect Turkey's economic growth.
+In 2015, exports to the EU decreased by 7% in U.S. Dollar terms due to the decline in the euro against the U.S. Dollar (source: Turkstat).
+Regional conflicts and sanctions implemented against Russia and sanctions implemented by Russia against Turkey as a result of the conflict in Syria have negatively affected Turkey's exports, with its exports to its neighboring countries in the south falling significantly.
+See "- Terrorism and Conflicts" below.
+As of the date of this Base Prospectus, the EU remains Turkey's largest export market.
+A decline in demand for imports from the EU, Russia or neighboring countries could have a material adverse effect on Turkish exports and Turkey's economic growth.